 As one reviewer on Mapquest said: “Fantastic park!
 There is so much to do here.
 You can go canoeing or camping or hiking or biking, enjoy a nice picnic, creek walk, geocache.”

 Mohican State Park is located in southern Ashland County bordered by State Routes 3 and 97, close to Loudonville, Ohio.
 The park can be easily accessed from Interstate 71.
+Check out the campground map by clicking here.
+For a complete map of Mohican State Park, click here.

 Nearby, only about four miles west of the campground on State Route 97, is the Ohio Memorial Forest Shrine that honors sons and daughters who died during war conflicts.